answers to

 Can you be my primary-care provider?

-Since 2010, Dr. Orna has offered primary-care services to Oregon patients in line with her training and local laws.
+Since 2010, Dr. Orna has offered primary-care services to Oregon patients consistent with her training and local laws.
 Alaska, however, does not yet allowed naturopathic doctors a full scope of practice commensurate with our training.
 That means NDs cannot currently prescribe hormones and other pharmaceutical medications that are sometimes needed to give patients the best care.
-The Alaska Association of Naturopathic Doctors is working with the Alaska Legislature to expand our ability to care for patients through Senate Bill 44.
+The Alaska Association of Naturopathic Doctors is working with the Alaska Legislature to expand our ability to care for patients through House Bill 147.
 Read more here.

 Do you take my insurance?